 Looking for a New Year’s Eve celebration the whole family can enjoy?
-We’ve rounded up kid-friendly festivities like daytime museums parties, free public gatherings, special performances, and even a January 1 event to get things rolling in the New Year.
-Read on to find your clan’s New Year’s party match!
+We’ve rounded up kid-friendly festivities like daytime museum parties, free public gatherings, special performances, and even fun on January 1 to get things rolling in the New Year.
+Read on to find the NYC kid-friendly New Year’s Eve event perfect for your family!

 234 W. 42nd St.